 Jim Thomas said no to Windows Vista -- but Windows 7 is an entirely different matter.

-Thomas, CIO at Pella, says his IT team began beta-testing Vista's successor a year ago as an upgrade path from Windows XP.
-By October, just two months after Windows 7 launched, the Pella, Iowa-based window and door manufacturer had 225 Windows 7 clients up and running -- and the feedback from both the IT staff and end users has been generally positive.
+Thomas, CIO at Pella, says his IT team began beta testing Vista's successor a year ago as an upgrade path from Windows XP.
+By October, just two months after Windows 7 launched, the Pella, Iowa-based window and door manufacturer had 225 Windows 7 clients up and running -- and the feedback from both IT staff and users has been generally positive.

 [ Get all the details you need on deploying and using Windows 7 in the InfoWorld editors' 21-page Windows 7 Deep Dive PDF special report. | Stay up with Windows news and analysis with our Technology: Windows newsletter. ]

 Pella is ready to move forward, Thomas says.
-"We will have 50 percent of our users -- that's 2,500 machines -- deployed on Windows 7 in 2010," he says.
-By the end of next year he expects to have 90 percent of his users on the new operating system.
+"We will have 50 percent of our users, that's 2,500 machines, deployed on Windows 7 in 2010," he says.
+By the end of next year he expects to have 90 percent of the business on the new operating system.

-This time, IT organizations say, it looks like Microsoft has delivered the goods.
+This time, IT organizations say, it looks like Microsoft has finally delivered the goods.
 And just in time.
-About 80 percent of IT organizations didn't adopt Vista, according to research firm Gartner Inc. Instead, the vast majority of enterprise users remain on Windows XP, an eight-and-a-half-year-old operating system that should have passed into the high-tech fossil record long ago.
+About 80 percent of IT organizations didn't move forward with Vista, according to Gartner Inc. Instead, the vast majority of enterprise users remain on Windows XP, an outdated, eight-and-a-half-year-old operating system that should have passed into the high tech-fossil record long ago.

-Computerworld surveyed 285 IT professionals to gauge their attitudes and intentions regarding Windows 7.
-Overall, 72 percent of the respondents said they plan to migrate to Windows 7, with 70 percent saying that they will implement it within a year or that they already are installing it.
+Computerworld surveyed 285 IT professionals to gauge their attitudes and intentions with regard to Windows 7.
+Overall, 72 percent said they plan to migrate to Windows 7, with 70 percent saying they will implement it within a year or that they already are installing the new OS.

-The No. 1 reason cited for upgrading: to get off of Windows XP.
-That said, almost 40 percent of the survey respondents reported that they will continue using XP until Microsoft stops supporting it -- in April 2014 -- before they install Windows 7 on all of their Windows machines.
+The No. 1 reason cited for upgrading: to get off the aging Windows XP platform.
+That said, however, almost 40 percent of survey respondents will take XP support to the end -- April 2014 -- before they install Windows 7 on all their Windows machines.

-However, those willing to wait that long are in the minority.
-"We're ready to move on," says Paul Shane, IT director at the Philadelphia office of Milliman Inc., an actuarial consulting firm based in Seattle.
-He avoided Vista, but he expects to have most of his 150 desktops and laptops on Windows 7 by the end of this year.
-Disappointed with Vista, Shane briefly considered moving to Macs and the OS X operating system.
-But now, he says, "we've cast those aside."
+Those willing to wait that long, however, are in the minority.
+"We're ready to move on," says Paul Shane, IT director at the Seattle offices of Milliman, an actuarial consulting firm.
+He avoided Vista, which he says was initially problematic, clumsy, buggy, and continues to suffer from slow performance.
+But he expects to have most of his 150 desktops and laptops upgraded to Windows 7 by the end of this year.
+Disappointed with Vista, Shane briefly considered the Mac OS X platform.
+Now, he says, "We've cast those aside."